Shrutha007/local-store-app/README.md

 Create a simple and clean project to showcase in my portfolio and GitHub profile.
 Prepare for internships and job interviews by strengthening my React and Node.js fundamentals.

+✅ Why These Packages?
+React: Core frontend UI library.

+React Router: To create navigation between pages like Home, Cart.

+Axios: Makes it easier to send HTTP requests to the backend API.

+Express: Simplifies handling server routes and middleware.

+Cors: Allows frontend running on one port (3000) to access backend running on another (5000).

+Body-parser: Makes reading incoming request data easier.

+Nodemon: Saves time by auto-restarting your server during development.